comake/openapi-operation-executor/README.md

 import openApiSpec from './path/to/openapi-spec.json';

-// Initialize the OpenAPI Operation Executor const executor = new OpenApiOperationExecutor(openApiSpec as OpenApi);
+// Initialize the OpenAPI Operation Executor const executor = new OpenApiOperationExecutor();
+await executor.setOpenapiSpec(openApiSpec as OpenApi)

 // Execute the operation and get the response const response = await executor.executeOperation(